H4HWV2011/New-River-Gorge-Safety-Heritage-Mesh-Pilot/06_evidence/README.md

 * MountainShares payment or transaction functions;
 * a regional emergency-communications system; or
 * other proposed future infrastructure unless separately documented as operational.

+The existence of independent analysis concerning Thurmond or another community likewise does not place that analysis, its recommendations, or any proposed activity within the funded Mount Hope first-year project unless a governing project document expressly does so.

 The current Mount Hope project is intended to move from existing evidence and planning into a real, measurable implementation.